ianorourke/dat129_ccac/GENERATORSHOW.md

 ## Generator Basics

-Per Programiz, generators, which can be functions or expression, return (or more accurately "yield" as we will see) objects that can be iterated one value at a time, in contrast to a list comprehension that will produce an entire list.
+Per Programiz, generators, which can be functions or expressions, return (or more accurately "yield" as we will see) objects that can be iterated one value at a time, in contrast to a list comprehension that will produce an entire list.
 These objects can looped over using for statements as well but their advantage is that through "lazy evaluation", generators make less use of memory and this can make them useful when dealing with larger files.